Affiliate links on Android Authority may earn us a commission. Learn more.

 Face ID is Apple’s face-scanning biometric security technology, found on all modern iPhones except for the iPhone SE.
 Here’s what you need to know about setting it up and using it, including using it with a mask or glasses.

 If you didn't enable Face ID when starting your iPhone for the first time, go to Settings > Face ID and Passcode > Set Up Face ID.
 Don't wear a mask or glasses during your initial scan (you can adjust for these later).
-Once Face ID is active, you'll be prompted to trigger it for things like Apple Pay or third-party apps, but it's often automatic when you swipe up to unlock.
+Once Face ID is active, you'll be prompted to trigger it for things like Apple Pay or third-party apps, but when you swipe up to unlock, it's usually automatic.

 JUMP TO KEY SECTIONS